HealthIntersections/fhirserver/install/readme.txt

 Welcome to the FHIR server install

-This program will install the fhir server, and configure it's service settings.
+This program will install the fhir server, and configure some of it's service settings.

+Note: in order to use the FHIRServer, you need MSSQL 2012+ (express version will do)

 One the installation is complete you must do the following things: